rileyjmurray/sageopt/docs/source/documentation/sageopt.coniclifts.rst

 Optimization interface
 ----------------------

-The optimization abstractions used in coniclifts are similar to those in `CVXPY <cvxpy .org>`_.
+The optimization abstractions used in coniclifts are similar to those in `CVXPY <cvxpy.org>`_.
 For example, it is possible to construct and solve a linear program using coniclifts::

    import sageopt.coniclifts as cl